An array is a data structure that holds an ordered collection of elements. Each position in the array has an index, starting with 0.

-In a low level array, you must specify the size of your array when you instantiate it:
+In a low-level array, you must specify the size of your array when you instantiate it.
+Arrays are implemeted by allocating a contiguous chunk of memory large enough to hold that many elements.

 Arrays are efficient for looking up the element at an index, because if you know the address where an array starts in memory, it’s simple math to find the address of any index.
 This gives arrays an lookup time.

-Low level arrays are the foundation of many other data structures, like dynamic arrays, stacks, and dictionaries.
+Arrays are the foundation of many other data structures, like dynamic arrays, stacks, and dictionaries .

-A dynamic array (called a "list" in Python) doesn’t require you to specify the length and allows you to seamlessly (although sometimes with time and space costs) insert and delete elements at any index.
+A dynamic array doesn’t require you to specify the length and allows you to seamlessly (although sometimes with time and space costs) insert and delete elements at any index.

 In Python, you can simply say: